mikedilger/mosaic-spec/docs/bootstrap.md

 ```
 U
-1 FB42YsY/CV2FqlMrI4CNeaZ2LnCHXzXmmdGKA+UsuBc=
+1 mopub0naeu8zzpu4g9g8jwqkpsrxoje5gwtwzh7bxzkek51mkwbe7x3oqo
-3 GQ859t+vK9gfYolOMfGB0VD/+kjk3iGFjxHj0GfhMos=
+3 mopub04fapk8fyyuoxjuwjwp5cmnuaqtoc519jsmz7qnzjp6r73ect966o
-2 L+RDYOrIKID+eEK81510TJ1pQOQW7kMrA10MwKOu0Iw=
+2 mopub09drnk9atpgk75qkhchyxn63nr7qzd1nfzxr8hk1xw8fd4xsznodo
-3 uBpfOVe3ooWMnc1RdMbYKBAIcHlfl2FsQU67lK2CJ8A=
+3 mopub0oemxqrm9mq16krm73n8au5ykerakcppkuzosrdu7im3h1bzhdnay
-6 VKLdex3KykACzM0JpRfduelqwytel1AZGaXuv4sZhfU=
+6 mopub041wfk1mo87xzt8uazdng9dhhcz9ypzernfyeznhg7me7y9nsjkxy
 ```

-Based on size limits of 983 bytes, no more than 20 server entries can be listed (but see below for other limitations on the number of servers).
+Based on size limits of 983 bytes, no more than 16 server entries can be listed.
+But see below for other limitations on the number of servers.

-Should servers become unreliable, users can change servers and update these bootstrap entries at any time.
+Users can change servers and update these bootstrap entries at any time.

 ### Usage of servers and limits on their number

 *Maximums*: Users SHOULD list no more than 3 redundant servers of any kind, since more redundancy provides strongly diminishing benefit at a linearly increasing network traffic cost.
-Software MUST utilize the first four servers of the appropriate kind listed, and MAY tolerate additional servers but optionally MAY ignore additional servers.
+Software MUST utilize the first three servers of the appropriate kind listed, and MAY tolerate additional servers but optionally MAY ignore additional servers.